johndoe31415/pyradium/README.md

 It then asks for each offense to which dictionary it should be added.
 The dictionary file is `~/.config/pyradium/dictionary.json`.

+## vim Integration
+By copying the file `xml_pyradium.xml` to `~/.vim/after/ftplugin/xml_pyradium.vim` vim gains a pyradium menu (when editing pyradium XML files) over which templates can be easily inserted and specific keybdindings (e.g., Ctrl-Shift-B for bold, Ctrl-Shift-I for italics, Ctrl-Shift-A for links, etc.).

 ## License
 pyradium is licensed under the GNU GPL-3.